Gurdwara: Community life and other matters

 Sikhism offers strong support for a healthy communal life, and a Sikh must undertake to support all worthy projects which would benefit the larger community and promote Sikh principles.
 Importance is given to Inter-faith dialogue, support for the poor and weak; better community understanding and co-operation.

 Learning and other facilities

 Many gurdwaras also have other facilities for Sikhs to learn more about their religion, such as libraries, complexes for courses in Gurmukhi, Sikhism and Sikh scriptures, meeting rooms, and room-and-board accommodation for those who need it.
-Gurdwaras are open to all people, regardless of gender, age, sexuality or religion, and are generally open all hours of a day.
+Gurdwaras are open to all people, regardless of sex, age, sexuality or religion, and are generally open all hours of a day.
 Some gurdwaras also provide temporary accommodations (serais) for visitors or devotees.
 The gurdwara also serves as a community centre and a guest house for travellers, occasionally a clinic, and a base for local charitable activities.
 Apart from morning and evening services, the gurdwaras hold special congregations to mark important anniversaries on the Sikh calendar.
 They become scenes of much éclat and festivity during celebrations in honour of the birth and death (Joythi Joyth Samaey) anniversaries of the Gurus and Vaisakhi.